 One male patient,who had a prior stomach bypass surgery, suffered from a vitamin A deficiency and the rods and cones in his eyes had severely reduced functioning.
 When doctors reversed the bypass surgery and administered 500,000 units of vitamin A, he had complete recovery of this functioning after 7 months.
 Read more about Vitamin A

-Like several other vitamins for eyes, Vitamin D is believed to reduce the risk of macular degeneration.
+Like several other Eye vitamins, Vitamin D is believed to reduce the risk of macular degeneration.
 If you get enough sunlight, your body should be able to make enough vitamin D by itself.
 It is also found in fatty fish such as salmon or tuna, cod liver oil, and eggs.
 Adults need about 5 mcg of vitamin D; it is recommended that older adults increase their intake to 10 or 15 mcg.

 Omega 3 Fatty Acids

 Though not technically a vitamin, omega-3 fatty acids are an essential nutrient for eye health and are often taken as a nutritional supplement.
+It is one of the important eye vitamins for dry eyes.
 Found in high levels in both fish and nuts, these fatty acids reduce inflammation in the retina, leading to a lower risk of macular degeneration and other eye conditions.
 Read more about Omega 3 Fatty Acids.

 If deficiency of this B vitamin occurs early enough in life and is left untreated, vision problems result.It is one of the essential vitamins for eyesight.
 A biotinidase deficiency (deficiency of the enzyme needed to utilize biotin) is a hereditary defect.
 Biotin therapy may not reverse these vision disturbances, according to author B. Wolf, who wrote the book Gene Reviews (University of Washington, Seattle, 2000).